ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 >*If there is no output, check with "ls -l /dev/serial/by-id/" whether the USB device is integrated by the system as ttyUSB, if so replace all the following commands that refer to **ttyACM...* * obtain from **ttyUSB…** if there is no output it is not a USB CDC class device (serial communication) so all points to include from ttyACM can be ignored.*

-So we wrote down **three** values from the USB device that are needed for the integration in the configuration file of the lxc.
+So we wrote down **three** values from the USB device that are needed for the integration into the configuration file of the lxc.

 ![proxmoxlxc07](../../de/install/media/proxmox/proxmoxlxc07.PNG)